Video games from the 80s were a starting point for games we see today.

 That same feeling cannot be compared to the entertainment of these days.

-It was a time when video games were being born into our society.
+It was a time when video games were being introduced into our society.

 To help you understand this period better, here are the best video games of the 80s.